bishtsaurabh60/travel_partner/README.md

+# TRAVEL PARTNER

+This project app is a Travel Companion App which uses Google Maps API & Google Places API, fetching API data based on the location, data filtering and fetching Restaurants, Hotels & Attractions.

+## Technologies Uses

+REACT JS, MATERIAL UI AND RAPID API

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available ScriptS

 In the project directory, you can run: